RobPo/Paperino/readme.md

 }
 ```

 You should now be able to see the ePaper screen updating.
 Congratulation!
-If you feel more like a pro’ this is now the time to add two more GPIO lines (called ‘busy’ & ‘reset’).
-They are needed to run the image updates a bit faster and/or to reset the IC after having it set to deep sleeping previously.
+If you feel more like a pro’ this is now the time to add the wiring of two more GPIO lines (called ‘busy’ & ‘reset’).
+They are needed to run the image updates a bit faster and/or to reset the IC after having it set to deep sleep.

-### More examples…
+### More…

 Once this example is successfully running, please have a look at the following sketches: [GFX demo](https://robpo.github.io/Paperino/exampleGFXdemo/) shows how to draw all the letters, rectangles and dots.
 The [Graylevel](https://robpo.github.io/Paperino/example4GLs/) sketch explains how to use the four different graylevels in your next project.
 [Update modes](https://robpo.github.io/Paperino/exampleUpdateMode/) describes three different ways of updating an ePaper screen.